LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W08-D1-ApiCalls.md

 ## HTTP Requests

-There are multiple HTTP request types.
+There are multiple HTTP request types[^1].
 We are just going to look at GET requests here.
 A GET request does what it sounds like, it gets data which is returned in an HTTP response.
 A GET request consists of a web URL with optional query parameters.

 The code for all the following examples can be seen running on [this code demo web page](https://lcc-cit.github.io/CS233JS-CourseMaterials/Examples/XHR_Demo/index.html).
 On the code demo page: